Primary water quality protection activities

 Most of the trash in the environment is a result of littering.
 Littering is a preventable, human-generated problem.
 In simple terms, the two-pronged solution is to (1) end littering behavior and (2) clean up the litter that exists.

-- PWA conducts outreach activities that aim to get people to make the choice not to litter.
+- Coastal Rivers conducts outreach activities that aim to get people to make the choice not to litter.

-- To cleanup litter and prevent the debris from entering the waterways, PWA leads litter pickups each year to rid the Pemaquid Peninsula inlands and coastline of litter.
+- To cleanup litter and prevent the debris from entering the waterways, Coastal Rivers leads litter pickups each year to rid the Pemaquid Peninsula inlands and coastline of litter.
 We also lead cleanups on the riverine section of the Pemaquid River.